Chances (Roxette song): Production and release

 The song was one of three tracks on Look Sharp! to be produced by Adam Moseley at Trident Studios in London.
 EMI Germany chose to release the song as the album's first international single on 28 December 1988, following the Swedish-only singles "Dressed for Success" and "Listen to Your Heart".
 Per Gessle later commented that it was chosen "probably because it was one of the English songs, not because it was one of the best.
 The single was a complete failure."
-It failed to chart in the three territories where it was released: France, Germany, and Italy.
+It failed to chart in the three territories where it was released: France, West Germany, and Italy.
 The single was backed by a demo version of "Silver Blue", which later appeared in re-recorded form on the duo's 1992 album Tourism.
 A music video was also produced for "Chances".
 Directed by Jeroen Kamphoff, it alters between concert footage in color, and black-and-white footage from a casino with Marie Fredriksson as a Black Jack dealer and croupier at a Roulette-table, and Gessle as a gambler.